Group Health Insurance for Small Business: A Guide to Choosing the Right Plan Key Takeaways

 Level-funded plans sit between fully insured and self-insured arrangements.
 The employer pays a fixed monthly amount that is set in advance, just like a fully insured plan, but that amount is actually divided into three components: an amount to fund expected claims, a stop-loss insurance premium that protects against catastrophic claims, and an administrative fee for the plan.

 The key advantage is transparency.
-With a level-funded plan, the employer can see how claims are actually performing throughout the year.
+With a level-funded group health insurance plan, the employer can see how claims are actually performing throughout the year.
 If claims come in lower than projected, the employer often receives a portion of the unused claims fund back at the end of the year.
 This creates a real financial incentive to have a healthy workforce and to deploy wellness programs that make a measurable difference.

 Who are Level-Funded Plans Best For?